 Is it any good?

-Readers who enjoyed the action of The False Prince will find more of the same in THE RUNAWAY KING, as Jaron runs headlong from one adventure into the next, barely saving himself from danger before an even worse situation befalls him.
-Jaron is loyal to his friends to a fault, and with a witty tongue to banter with the various captors who nearly kill him, he can be an appealing hero.
+Readers who enjoyed the action of The False Prince will find more of the same here.
+Jaron runs headlong from one adventure into the next, barely saving himself from danger before an even worse situation befalls him.
+He is loyal to his friends to a fault, and with a witty tongue to banter with the various captors who nearly kill him, he can be an appealing hero.
 However, his arrogance can be grating, and the reasoning behind his reckless schemes is often unclear, so he seems to constantly put himself into needless danger.
 Still, the pacing of this page-turner will probably carry readers along and allow them to overlook these complaints.

 Families can talk about how Jaron often makes a decision to do something and then, after it is too late, realizes he made the wrong decision.
 Has this ever happened to you?
 What did you do to solve the problem?

 The fast pace of The Runaway King makes it easy to picture as a movie.
 Who would you pick to play Jaron?
 Who would you cast as his friends?
 Does this book remind you of any movies you've seen?

 For part of The Runaway King, Jaron must pretend to be someone else.
 Do you think a king could get away with a scheme like that in today's world, with such easy access to the Internet and social media?

 - Book type: Fiction